GenesysCloudBlueprints/send-email-notification-when-outbound-message-fails-blueprint/blueprint/index.md

    * `client_id` - The value of your OAuth Client ID using Client Credentials to be used for the data action integration.
    * `client_secret`- The value of your OAuth Client secret using Client Credentials to be used for the data action integration.
    * `email_address` - This email address will be used as the sender of the agentless email notification.
 Make sure the email domain is configured within Genesys Cloud.
-   * `trigger_delay_in_seconds` - Optional.
-The delay in seconds after the conversation ends and when the workflow starts checking the conversation for failed-delivery messages.
-If this variable is omitted, the workflow will start checking as soon as the conversation ends, and send an email if conditions are met.
-Adding a few seconds will help accomodate any delay in the delivery of outbound messages like bad connectivity, allowing end-users some allowance to read the message.

    The following is an example of the dev.auto.tfvars file.